TheCandidStartup/TheCandidStartup.github.io/_drafts/spreadsheet-eventual-consistency.md

 The Lambda function that processes the DynamoDB streams records simply has to add a message to the SQS queue whenever it sees a snapshot log entry has been created.
 This function might fail before anything happens, or after sending the SQS message but before returning success.
 In each case the Lambda infrastructure will retry (if necessary, until the 24 hour retention time has elapsed).
 This means that duplicate SQS messages might be sent.

 Sending a message to a [standard SQS queue](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/standard-queues.html) is not idempotent.
-You will end up with duplicate messages in the queue.
+If you do it twice, you will end up with duplicate messages in the queue.
 There's no point in trying to prevent this from happening as SQS has at least once delivery semantics.
 If SQS may itself occasionally deliver a message twice, you need to handle duplicated messages in the consumer.

 SQS message delivery is fault tolerant and highly scalable.
 The Lambda integration automatically scales up the number of concurrent lambda function invocations.
 Messages are retained for up to 14 days.
 Messages remain in the queue until the consumer has acknowledged successful processing by explicitly deleting the message.
 After a configurable [visibility timeout](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-visibility-timeout.html), undeleted messages become eligible for redelivery.
-We'll use this to our advantage to ensure that snapshot creation eventually completes.
-The message triggering snapshot creation stays in the queue until it's done while we manipulate the visibility timeout to defer and resume execution as needed.

 ## Pending Snapshots Table